Project-Mayerhofen/Quickstart-Docu-Mayerhofen/README.md

   - and example is at create_pdf.sh
 - you can also add images/media content as needed in those subdirectories

+- The resulting document will be in the [build] subdirectory

 # Feedback
 - feel free to provide feedback, ask questions or even submit pull request